What Are the Best Types of Paper for Printing?

 Inkjet Paper

-As the name suggests, inkjet paper is specially designed for inkjet printers to create clear text and sharp images.
+As the name suggests, inkjet paper is specifically designed for inkjet printers to create clear text and sharp images.
 It can be further classified into various types, such as glossy, matte, and card, to suit different needs.
 However, this doesn’t mean that other paper types won’t work with these printers.
 The specification is simply to achieve the best results, as inkjet paper tends to absorb ink and is thus made slightly thicker.

 2. Laser Paper